Anagha-Vasudevan08/Anagha_BlueStampPortfolio/index.md

-# Fingerprint ID Safe with Keypad
+# Biometric Safe with Fingerprint ID and Keypad
-My poject is the Fingerprint ID safe with a keypad.
-This is a safe box with a keypad sensor and fingerprint sensor to unlock it.
-After a person puts both the correct password and correct fingerprint in under 5 attempts total, the box will open.
+My project is a biometric safe that uses both a keypad and a fingerprint sensor for secure access.
+The safe requires the correct password and a matching fingerprint to unlock.
+If a user successfully enters both within five total attempts, the box will open.
+In addition, the system is WiFi-enabled, allowing it to send alerts and log activity, when someone attempts to open it with incorrect information.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|